deliveroo/deliveroo.engineering/_posts/2019-12-14-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

 Why is this good and how does this make our code more reliable?
-Two important aspects we have here, which are sort of related to each other.
+There are three important aspects we have here that's worth
+mentioning and I will list them below.

 ### Eliminates the risk of being unable to act on implementation struct having new mandatory fields